Load Balancing Using Sparse Communication: The Communication Component

 RT has two main advantages.
 First, it is very simple and easy to implement.
 It does not require the servers to keep track of their state or emulate queue lengths.
 Second, given a constraint on the communication frequency, e.g., every server can send messages to the load balancer at a rate of at most $r_{max}$, it is straightforward to use RT with rate $r_{max}$, thus guaranteeing the constraint is respected.

 The price however, is that the communication is not used to prevent the approximation error from substantially increasing.
 It is used to limit the time during which it can increase.
-We shall see in later sections that the adaptive approaches DT and ET offer better approximation quality guarantees and performance.
+We shall see in later sections that the adaptive approaches DT and ET offer lower maximal approximation error guarantees and better performance.